 Flagella are microscopic hair-like structures involved in the locomotion of a cell.
-The word “flagellum” means whip.
-The flagella have a whip-like appearance.
+The word “flagellum” means “whip”.

 - Archaeal flagella are nonhomologous.

 - Bacterial flagella are a coiled, thread-like structure, sharp bent, consisting of a rotary motor at its base and are composed of the protein flagellin.
 A shaft exists between a hook and a basal body passing through the protein rings in the cell membrane.

 - Eukaryotic flagella are complicated cellular projections that pummel backwards and forward and are found in protist cells, plants, and animals.

 Read on to explore flagella structure and functions in detail.

 The flagella is a helical structure composed of flagellin protein.
 The flagella structure is divided into three parts: